 Ultrasurf is not responsible if users voluntarily divulge personally identifying information online, such as real names or contact information.
 We advise users to educate themselves about additional precautions they should take to protect themselves, especially when using Social Networking websites.

 Encryption is between your computer and Ultrasurf servers.
-Normal web traffic (http) is not encrypted between Ultrasurf and web servers, while secure web traffic (https) is encrypted “end to end”, from user’s computer to the web server.
+Normal web traffic (http) is not encrypted between Ultrasurf and web servers, while secure web traffic (https) is encrypted “end to end”, from user’s browser to the web server.
 Ultrasurf relays https traffic without interception.

 If someone is able to see your screen, for instance if you are in an internet cafe that is monitored, visiting blocked websites could be dangerous.
 Exercise your best judgement to stay as safe as possible.